Nucleomics-VIB/varaint_analysis/README.md

 ## Several alternatives for variant calling

 We aimed at producing gVCF data or call all genomes simultaneously in order to handle Ref-calls (same as reference genome) and No-calls (no read support) and obtain a better multigenome dataset.
-It is also possible to call each genome to VCF and merge the VCF files but doing so the No-calls will be represented as Ref-calls which is not good.
+It is also possible to call each genome to VCF and merge the VCF files but doing so the No-calls will be represented as Ref-calls **which is not good** and is what we get below with ```freebayes-parallel```.

 ### classical bcftools calling